dheero/OBF.github.io/wiki/BOSC_2013_Schedule.md

 Posters
 =======

-This table currently only lists presented posters where the authors have shared the file online.
+This table currently only lists presented posters for which the authors have shared the PDF.

 | Title                                                                                                                                             | Presenter           |
 |---------------------------------------------------------------------------------------------------------------------------------------------------|---------------------|